helmutkemper/iotmaker.docker.builder/README.md

 	// Português: Define o caminho do arquivo de log com dados estatísticos do container container.SetCsvLogPath("./test.counter.log.csv", true)

-	container.SetCsvFileValueSeparator("\t")
+	// English: Defines the separator used in the CSV file
+	//
+	// Português: Define o separador usado no arquivo CSV container.SetCsvFileValueSeparator("\t")

 	// English: Adds a search filter to the standard output of the container, to save the information in the log file